Top 10 Water Parks - USA

 5) Water World

-Denver's largest water park features theme rides.
+Denver's largest water park features themed rides.
 Many

 different rides at the park seem to be themed after National